iov-one/docs/docs/weave-tutorial/03-codec.md

 `weave.Metadata` allows you to use *Migration* extension.
 Migration extension allows upgrading the code on chain without any downtime.
 This will be explained in more detail in further sections.

-Second one is how the magic `ID` field works.
+The second one is how the magic `ID` field works.
 This will be explained in [Models](weave-tutorial/04-models.md) section.

 ## Message Definitions